facebook/react-native-website/docs/accessibility.md

 #### accessibilityHint (iOS, Android)

-An accessibility hint helps users understand what will happen when they perform an action on the accessibility element when that result is not obvious from the accessibility label.
+An accessibility hint helps users understand what will happen when they perform an action on the accessibility element when that result is not clear from the accessibility label.

 To use, set the `accessibilityHint` property to a custom string on your View, Text or Touchable: